mfatihercik/errless/README.md

 Please closely look at the function's signature(`printSum(a, b string) (err error)`), where we use a named return value for the error(`err`).
 This allows the defer statement to access and modify the error value returned by the handle function.
 If you want to know more about **[Named Return Values](https://go.dev/doc/effective_go#named-results)** and [**Defer**](https://go.dev/doc/effective_go#defer), please check  [here](https://go.dev/doc/effective_go#named-results).

-ErrLess implementation fo all example in the [GoLang 2.0 Error Handling Proposal](https://go.googlesource.com/proposal/+/master/design/go2draft-error-handling.md) can be found in at the **end of the file**.
+ErrLess implementation of all example in the [GoLang 2.0 Error Handling Proposal](https://go.googlesource.com/proposal/+/master/design/go2draft-error-handling.md) can be found in at the **[end of the file](/README.md#errless-implementation-of-examples-in-golang-20-error-handling-proposal)**.

 ## Features